hapax/hapax.github.io/assets/simple-qm.md

 x = \cos\theta, \quad y = \sin \theta.
 $$

-A *polariser* is a slit (in real life, a grating) which allows only certain polarisations to pass through.
+A *polariser* is a slit (in real life, a series of aligned slits) which allows only certain polarisations to pass through.
 Surprisingly, experiments with polarisers that you can do at home reveal the basic features of quantum mechanics!

 ### 2.1.
-Polariser <a id="sec-2-1" name="sec-2-1"></a>
+Classical polarisers <a id="sec-2-1" name="sec-2-1"></a>

-Let's grab a polariser and align it with the $y$ axis at $\theta_y = \pi/2$.
+Let's grab a polariser and put it at some angle $\theta_P$.
-Now a single photon comes along with polarisation $\theta$.
+If a single photon comes along with polarisation $\theta$, what happens?
-What happens?
-A polariser is designed to allow only the polarisation angle
-$\theta_y$ through, so it seems reasonable to guess the photon will be blocked unless $\theta = \pi/2$.
-Call this "strong" polarisation.
+Intuitively, the polariser should act like a filter which only lets the angle $\theta_P$ through; anything else is blocked.
+Procedurally, we might imagine it as follows: the polariser measures the photon's polarisation $\theta$, checks it against the angle of the slit $\theta_P$, and if the two are different, "rejects" the photon.
+We call this a "classical" polariser.

-To check whether polarisers are strong, consider an ordinary beam of light from flashlight.
+Experimentally, it's easier to access an ordinary beam of light, e.g. from a flashlight, than a single photon.
-This consists of many photons with *random* polarisation angles
+A beam of light will consist of many photons with *random* polarisation angles $\theta$.
-$\theta$, and since $\theta$ can be anywhere on the circle, most photons won't have $\theta = \pi/2$.
-If the polariser is strong, most light will be blocked.
+Since $\theta$ can be chosen from anywhere on the circle, most photons in the beam won't have $\theta = \theta_P$, and if the polariser is classical, will be blocked.

-You can perform an experiment at home to see if this is true.
+You can perform a simple experiment to see what happens.
 Take some polarising sunglasses and shine a flashlight at them.
 Is most of the light blocked?
-You should find the answer is *no*.
-Clearly, polarisers do not act in a "strong" way on photons.

-and in fact, if you have a light meter (or a light meter app on your phone), you can check that the intensity of light is reduced by around half.

-This is the same as saying that the energy carried by the light beam is reduced by half.
+No.
+In fact, the very fact that we make polarising sunglasses suggests it is not!

+To get a sense of what's going on, let's a be a little more precise about what happens to the light as it passes through the polariser.
+Consider a chunk of the beam of light as it leaves the flashlight.
+It has some area $A$, a width $w$, and a density of photons $n$, so the total number of photons is $N = Awn$.
-Finally, in a monochromatic beam of light, each photon has the same energy
+If the beam is monochromatic (one colour), each photon carries the same amount of energy, $\epsilon$, so the total amount of energy is

+$$
+E = N\epsilon = Awn\epsilon.
+$$

+We can measure the *intensity* of light using a light meter, or even an app on your phone.
+It doesn't measure the total energy in a chunk, or even the power (energy per unit time) delivered by the beam, but rather, the power per unit are:

+$$
+I = \frac{E}{t A} = \frac{wn\epsilon}{t} = nc\epsilon.
+$$

+Here, we used the fact that $w/t = c$ is the speed of light.
+Note that the intensity is proportional to the density of photons,
+$n$, and two constants.

 ### 2.2.
+Quantum polarisers <a id="sec-2-3" name="sec-2-3"></a>

-Stern-Gerlach <a id="sec-2-2" name="sec-2-2"></a>
+### 2.3.
+Stern-Gerlach <a id="sec-2-3" name="sec-2-3"></a>

 #### References